The1TrueJoe/Distributed-Automation-2/README.md

 This set of applications is for a system made of up hosts connected to a centralized system for automation purposes.

+This contains the libraries and the basic framework.